Formation of Spatial Patterns by Spin-selective Excitations of Interacting Fermions: Hubbard model with magnetic microstructure and spin-selective photoexcitation

-The formation of this CDW-like pattern occurs together with the weakening of the spin pattern.
-In the bottom panel of \cref{fig:DvariableU0_alphaup01}, we present the time evolution with the photoexcitation coupling to both spin directions ($\Delta/\hopping=8$).
-Even though a significant energy absorption takes place, no stable pattern is obtained.
-In this case, we also observe a weakening of the spin pattern.
-However, this does not suffice to create the CDW-like pattern; the spin-polarized excitation is essential.
+In the bottom panel of \cref{fig:DvariableU0_alphaup01}, we present the time evolution with the photoexcitation coupling to both spin directions ($\Delta/\hopping=8$ and $U/\hopping=4$).
+As expected from \gls{OISTR}, we observe a redistribution of magnetic moments, which lead to a weakening of the spin pattern.
+Note that even though a significant energy absorption takes place, no stable charge pattern is obtained.
+Hence, the spin-selective excitation is essential to create the \gls{CDP}.